andrew-johnson-4/lambda-mountain/README.md

 ### What is a Fragment Assembler?

-An assembler takes pieces of data, and sticks them together.
+An assembler takes pieces of data and sticks them together.
 Assemblers don't always understand the meaning of what they do, they just do it.

 A fragment is a Key-Value Map of Strings to S-Expressions.
 This data structure permits more detailed manipulation of code than a typical assembler.